のび

 Generated definitions (experimental)

-- fires set off in early spring to burn off dead grass
+1. fires set off in early spring to burn off dead grass

-This meaning refers to intentional fires that are lit in fields during spring to clear out old vegetation and promote new growth.
+2. This meaning refers to intentional fires that are lit in fields during spring to clear out old vegetation and promote new growth.
 These fires are commonly used in agriculture and land management.

-This meaning encompasses more general types of uncontrolled fires in fields, forests, or grasslands.
+4. This meaning encompasses more general types of uncontrolled fires in fields, forests, or grasslands.
 These can occur naturally (due to lightning, for example) or be accidentally ignited.

 Generated collocations (experimental)

-のび野火をたく焚くto set a wild fireはる春ののび野火spring field fireのび野火のひがい被害damage from bush firesのび野火でやける焼けるto be burned by field firesのび野火がでる出るa bush fire startsのび野火のけむり煙smoke from grass firesのび野火をけす消すto extinguish a wild fireしゅうらく集落をおそう襲うのび野火field fire attacking a settlementのび野火がひろがる広がるthe wild fire spreadsのび野火のきせつ季節the season of field fires
+to set a wild firespring field firedamage from bush firesto be burned by field firesa bush fire startssmoke from grass firesto extinguish a wild firefield fire attacking a settlementthe wild fire spreadsthe season of field fires

 Wiktionary definitions (experimental)